tomas-fryza/vhdl-course/Labs/07-stopwatch/README.md

    | 1000&nbsp;Hz | | |

-## Part 1: Synchronize Git and create a new folder
+## Part 1: Synchronize repositories and create a new folder

-1. Synchronize the contents of your Digital-electronics-1 working directory with GitHub.
-2. Create a new folder `Labs/07-stopwatch`.
+Run Git Bash (Windows) of Terminal (Linux) and synchronize local and remote repositories.
+Create a new working folder `Labs/07-stopwatch` for this exercise.

 ## Part 2: VHDL code for stopwatch